 Lithops are distinctive succulents that have evolved to resemble cloven hooves or the pebbles and rocks that litter their native, African habitats.
 For this reason they are often called “living stones”.

-Originating in South Africa and Namibia these are slow growing plants that like to hug the ground.
+Originating in South Africa and Namibia Lithops are slow growing plants typically with two leaves that like to hug the ground.
 Lithops can take years to fill even a moderately sized pot.
-A distinctive looking plant, structurally these succulents are comprised of two fused leaves that connect to an underground stem, vital for conserving moisture, and long root.
-Some varieties appear to have only a single leaf.
+A distinctive looking succulent, structurally these succulents are comprised of two fused leaves that connect to an underground stem, vital for conserving moisture, and long root.
+The new leaves grow out of the slit between the pair of old leaves.
+Most have two leaves, but some varieties appear to have only a single leaf.

 Lithops are also known as living stone plants because of their unusual appearance.

 Once established, if cared for correctly, from mid to late summer you will be rewarded with delicate, daisy like flowers.
-These blooms emerge from between the leaves of the plant and have a distinctive, spicy scent.
-Flowering usually precedes the emergence of a new pair of leaves.
+These blooms emerge from between the old leaves of the succulent and have a distinctive, spicy scent.
+Flowering usually precedes the emergence of a pair of new leaves to replace the old leaves.
+The new leaves will burst through the old leaves, and the old leaves will then shrivel.

 Easy to cultivate lithops are a bright, distinctive addition to any home or garden.